ricn/ricn.github.io/_drafts/reactjs-and-rails.markdown

 The comments div will be used as a starting point where we will render the React stuff.

 OK, now we should have everything setup to start using React.
-To prove it we can add this Hello World example in `comments.js.jsx`:
+To prove it we can add this Hello World example in a file called `comments.js.jsx` (you should remove the comments.js file that already exists):
 {% highlight javascript %}
 # app/assets/javascripts/comments.js.jsx
 /** @jsx React.DOM */